cpchalk/gpcheckx/README.md

 ./bin/kbprog -wd -t 1000 -me 50000 h93

-Run parts 1 and 2 of the add diagonals script twice.
+Run parts 1 and 2 of the add diagonals script.
+Then run part 2 a second time.
+Run part 1 once more.
-Then run part 1 once more.
 The word acceptor h93.wa  will then be corect.
 However, the scripts need some adjustments for this to work, and should appear as